MatthewLarner/scroll-with-ease/README.md

 # scroll-with-ease

-Scroll an element into view
+Scroll an element into view with animation time and cubic bezier easing functions.

 ## Usage